hashicorp/terraform-provider-aws/website/docs/r/iot_package_configuration.html.markdown

 * `enabled` - (Required) Whether to enable job's package version reporting.
 * `role_arn` - (Optional) ARN of the IAM role that grants necessary permissions for IoT to update the thing's reserved named shadow.

+## Attribute Reference

+No additional attributes are exported.